anhem/test-populator/README.md

     }

-    private static final PopulateConfig populateConfig = PopulateConfig.builder() .strategyOrder(List.of(BUILDER, SETTER, MUTATOR, CONSTRUCTOR, FIELD)) // strategies ordered to make most use of each of them
+    private static final PopulateConfig populateConfig = PopulateConfig.builder() .strategyOrder(List.of(BUILDER, SETTER, MUTATOR, CONSTRUCTOR, STATIC_METHOD, FIELD)) // strategies ordered to make most use of each of them
             .builderPattern(LOMBOK) // required when using BUILDER strategy to tell test-populator what kind of builder to use
             .randomValues(true) // create objects with random values .setterPrefix("") // used by SETTER strategy to know what methods to use.
 An empty string means calling all void methods with one argument